matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 The next article will be focused on what is TDD and how it can be applied to embedded systems.

 ### Disclaimer:
-I'm in no way related to James W. Grenning or its publisher and this project is developed in my free will, other books (at least one more) will be recomended along the way.
+I'm in no way related to James W. Grenning or its publisher and this project is developed in my free will, other books (at least one more) will be recommended along the way.
 That being said, I strongly recommend obtaining a copy of **Test-Driven Development for Embedded C** and starting to study it to understand better the concepts used along this project.